A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 On average, you’ll need one tablespoon of ground coffee per four ounces of water; adjust accordingly based on your desired strength.

-Regular gasket and filter basket cleaning is crucial in maintaining a functional Moka Pot.
+Regular gasket, filter, and central pipe cleaning is crucial in maintaining a functional Moka Pot.

 Over time, coffee oils can build up on these parts, causing them to become sticky or clogged.